Mork and Mindy: The Story

 remember it as if it were yesterday.
 Channel Four.
 Six

 O'clock .
-Just after some program about asparagus.
+Just after a program about asparagus.
 Bang!
 'Nah-noo,

 finish.

-you click here that is), how good is 'The Unauthorized Story of Mork and
+OK, so now that I've got that off my chest, how good is 'The Unauthorized Story of Mork and

-Well, a bit of both I suppose.
-Because I wasn't too keen on
+Well, it's a little bit of both, I suppose, because I wasn't too keen on

-three things within this piece.
+three things in this flick.
 Firstly, I did not like the way that the 'John

 Belushi' character seemed to act as a dark pariah for the 'Robin Williams'

-character.
-Almost insinuating that John was the chap to lead Robin astray.
+character, almost insinuating that John was the chap who led Robin astray.

-Secondly, I felt that this overall narrative told more than it showed.
+Secondly, I felt that the overall narrative told more than it showed.
 Not really

-related exposition after the fact.
-And thirdly, considering that this film was
+illustrating the 'dark side' of Robin Williams, just giving us related exposition after the fact.
+And thirdly, considering this film was

-meant to be about 'Mork and Mindy', there was not that much of 'Mindy' in it.
+meant to be about 'Mork and Mindy', there wasn't that much of 'Mindy' in it, which is a shame.

-enjoy watching this true-life dramatization an awful lot.
+enjoy watching this true-life dramatization.
 I thought that all the actors --

 especially the main core group, Daniel David, Chris, and Erinn -- really did